 We have no separate facilities and are completely reliant on the Advisor.
 Our officers, including our Chief Executive Officer, Chief Financial Officer and Secretary are executive officers of Starwood Capital.
 The Advisor has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we believe that our success will depend to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of the Advisor.
-The officers and key personnel of the Advisor will evaluate, negotiate, close and monitor our investments; therefore, our success will depend on their continued service.
+Accordingly, we believe that our success will depend to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of the Advisor will evaluate, negotiate, close and monitor our investments; therefore, our success will depend on their continued service.
 The departure of any of the officers or key personnel of the Advisor could have a material adverse effect on our performance.

 The Advisor is not obligated to dedicate any specific personnel exclusively to us.
 In addition, none of our officers or the officers of the Advisor are obligated to dedicate any specific portion of their time to our business.
 Each of them has significant responsibilities for the Other Starwood Accounts.
+"Other Starwood Accounts" refers to investment funds, REITs, vehicles, accounts, products and other similar arrangements sponsored, advised or managed by Starwood Capital, whether currently in existence or subsequently established (in each case, including any related successor funds, alternative vehicles, supplemental capital vehicles, surge funds, over-flow funds, co-investment vehicles and other entities formed in connection with Starwood Capital or its affiliates side-by-side or additional general partner investments with respect thereto).
 As a result, these individuals may not always be able to devote sufficient time to the management of our business.
 Further, when there are turbulent conditions in the real estate markets or distress in the credit markets, the attention of the Advisor's personnel and our executive officers and the resources of Starwood Capital will also be required by the Other Starwood Accounts.
 In such situations, we may not receive the level of support and assistance that we may receive if we were internally managed.

 In addition, we offer no assurance that Starwood REIT Advisors, L.L.C. will remain the Advisor or that we will continue to have access to Starwood Capital's officers and key personnel.
 In particular, the loss of the services of Mr. Barry S. Sternlicht, our Sponsor's founder, could adversely affect our performance.
-The initial term of the advisory agreement among the Advisor, our Operating Partnership and us only extends for one year from December 27, 2017, and is expected to be renewed annually thereafter for additional one-year terms.
+On November 7, 2018 the Company renewed the advisory agreement among the Company, Operating Partnership and the Advisor for an additional one-year period ending December 14, 2019 and the Advisory agreement is expected to be renewed annually thereafter for additional one-year terms.
 If the advisory agreement is terminated and no suitable replacement is found, we may not be able to execute our business plan.